Corporate Social Responsibility

-- The Policy also reflects the requirement of Section 54 of the Modern Slavery Act for SCAPE, as a large employer, to produce an annual slavery and human trafficking statement, a matter that is entirely in accordance with the principles of our business.
+The policy reflects the requirement of Section 54 of the Modern Slavery Act for SCAPE, as a large employer, to produce an annual slavery and human trafficking statement, a matter that is entirely in accordance with the principles of our business.

 We are committed to delivering projects, which provide (a) environmental (b) social and (c) economic benefits to customers.
-In the design and delivery of projects, we will seek at all times to work in ways which integrate those objectives so that:
+In the design and delivery of projects, we will seek at all times to work in ways which integrate those objectives so that benefits in all three are maximised and progress in one area is not achieved at the expense of another.

 - Our partners in the joint delivery of projects and frameworks